Sometimes, just the thought of growing your law firm, let alone actually doing it, may…

 Some areas of your business to outsourced include IT services, daily administrative tasks, tax preparation and filing, and marketing and lead generation.
 There are many options for getting help with different areas of your business, from independent contractors to large companies.
 Many businesses specialize in one particular area while others handle everything you need in one place.

 Since online marketing has many moving parts and requires some knowledge and available staff to put an effective strategy together, it is ripe for outsourcing.
 Some companies, such as Law As a Business (LAB), offer law firms a full suite of services, including copywriting, email marketing, content management, and website creation and maintenance.

 Ensuring client satisfaction is key to growing your practice.
 Satisfied clients are easier to work with, more likely to become repeat customers, and a great source of positive reviews and referrals.
 Automating processes and outsourcing tasks you don’t need to do yourself will give you more time to focus on your clients’ legal needs and, in turn, growing your practice.

 Are you ready to reduce your workload?
 Law As a Business works with elder law and estate planning attorneys to successfully market their law firms into thriving businesses.
 Contact us today to learn more about our creative and business solutions.

 Is Your Law Firm’s Website Actually Working?

 Every law firm professional has heard that their website is the foundation of any digital marketing strategy.
 But what makes one website better than another, and how can you tell if you’re getting the most important components built into your website?
-Join us on May 25 as we share the key elements that every successful law firm website has in common.
+In this video, we share the key elements that every successful law firm website has in common.